miica37/Unreal-Meryl/docs/overview.rst

 You can use `Fbx Converter <https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives>`_ from Autodesk (`as pointed out by TheBasti82 in this Unreal Engine forum thread <https://forums.unrealengine.com/t/export-shape-keys-morph-targets-from-ue4-to-blender-workaround/133040>`_) to convert the fbx files (from UE) before importing them into Blender to solve the issue.

-The original fbx files (that I use to bring mesh and skeleton into UE) will be provided on request and it will also solve the above issue.
+You can find the original fbx files (that I use to bring mesh and skeleton into UE) in the folder :folder:`Content ➧ Meryl ➧ Fbx`.
+The content appears to be empty in the Unreal Engine's Content Browser but if you do "Show in Explorer", you will see the those fbx files.
+The fbx files can be used to solve the Blender's issue above.

 |
 |